laszlocph/gimlet-documentation/src/pages/docs/deployment-settings/port-forwarding.md

 ---
 title: 'Port Forwarding'
 description: |
-  You can add encrypted secrets to applications you deploy with Gimlet.
+  You can use port forwading with your applications deployed with Gimlet.
 ---

 **If you need port forwarding for your application, you can easily get a command for it after it's deployed.**